NORTHERN TRENCH OF THE CORAL SEA

 “Strange,” she muttered, taking off her headset and rubbing her warm ear.
 On the way down she had been listening for anything out of the ordinary, but realized that out here in the Coral sea, she was unlikely to find anything too interesting until deeper depths.

-At just below the coral reefs, not much lived at 200 yards down and yet- “Ping!”
+Just below the coral reefs, not much lived at 1000 yards down and yet- “Ping!”
 There it was.

 That is, both of them.